Zach Muckenhirn: Seattle Mariners

 On July 3, 2023, the Mets traded Muckenhirn to the Seattle Mariners in exchange for Chris Flexen and Trevor Gott.
 In 7 appearances for the Triple–A Tacoma Rainiers, he struggled to a 9.35 ERA with 5 strikeouts in 8 2/3 innings pitched.
 On August 9, he was designated for assignment following the promotion of Emerson Hancock.
 He cleared waivers and was sent outright to Triple–A Tacoma on August 11.
 Muckenhirn elected free agency following the season on November 6.

 High Point Rockers

 On April 10, 2024, Muckenhirn signed with the High Point Rockers of the Atlantic League of Professional Baseball.
 In 25 appearances for High Point, Muckenhirn logged a 4.24 ERA with 38 strikeouts across 34 innings pitched.

 Sultanes de Monterrey

 On July 5, 2024, Muckenhirn signed with the Sultanes de Monterrey of the Mexican League.
 In 9 games for Monterrey, he recorded a 1.04 ERA with 6 strikeouts across 8 2/3 innings pitched.

+In 2025, Muckenhirn returned to Monterrey for a second season however he was placed on the reserve list and did not appear in a game for Monterrey.

+Post Playing Career

+In 2026, Muckenhirn joined the coaching staff of his former high school in Ohio.